 - Select "Import Data" and link the data file for import.

-- Specify the sampling interval.
-This would normally be your performance materiality, however, this interval may be increased if reliance is placed on internal controls testing already done or analytical review.
-So say if gross profit percentages are consistent and the entity is stable we may reduce the amount of testing of sales by making the sampling interval PM x 2 say (1/2 of the number of transactions in the sample).
-Or if controls are great as well and we have tested them we may use PM x 4 (1/4 of the number of transactions)
+- So for instance if gross profit percentages are consistent and the entity is stable we may opt to reduce the amount of testing of sales by making the sampling interval PM x 2 say (1/2 of the number of transactions in the sample).

-- If there is a column called "amount" this will be used for the cumulative sampling.
-If not change the name of the "Sample Column" to correspond with the appropriate column (if data is uploaded and there is no match a dialog will appear asking which column you wish to use for the sample):
+- If data is uploaded and there is no match a dialog will appear asking which column you wish to use for the sample.

 - Click "Add" to create the sample and the testing table.
 This creates the sample based on a random "seed" - a starting value between zero and the sampling interval:

-- Follow the link to the testing table (H2-1.4) - the original sample is attached automatically, the result of the sampling is summarised and the tests are added to each item ready to complete.
+- Follow the link to the testing table (H2-1.1) - the original sample is attached automatically, the result of the sampling is summarised and the tests are added to each item ready to complete.
 Statistics are added showing the proportion of the population included in the sample by value and by line items:

 - Completed tests are shown.
-Documentation may be attached or additional comments added:

-Import all rows:
+Import all rows option:

-- Under the "Import Type" selection there is another option to select "All Rows".
+Under the "Import Type" selection there is another option to select "All Rows".

 - This is used where the whole data set is to be loaded (where all items are to be included or where sampling has already been done using another method).